Dasharo/docs/docs/unified-test-documentation/dasharo-compatibility/31E-display-ports-and-lcd.md

 1. Proceed with the
    [Generic test setup: firmware](../../generic-test-setup/#firmware).
+2. Connect a Display Port cable to the DUT and a display.

 **Test steps**

 1. Power on the DUT.
-1. Observe the external DP display during firmware execution phase.
+2. Observe the external Display Port connected display during firmware execution phase.
-1. Power off the DUT.
+3. Power off the DUT.

 **Expected result**